-The analog inputs of the LTC1403/LTC1403A may be driven fully differentially with a single supply.
-Each input may swing up to $3V{P-P}$ individually.
-In the conversion range, the noninverting input of each channel is always up to 2.5V more positive than the inverting input of each channel.
+The analog inputs of the LTC2355-12/LTC2355-14 may be driven fully differentially with a single supply.
+Each input may swing up to $2.5 V{P-P}$ individually.
+When using the internal reference, the noninverting input should never be more than 2.5V more positive than the inverting input.
 The 0V to 2.5V range is also ideally suited for single-ended input use with single supply applications.
 The common mode range of the inputs extend from ground to the supply voltage V{DD} .
-If the difference between the A{IN}^+ and A{IN}^- inputs exceeds 2.5V, the output code will stay fixed at all ones and if this difference goes below 0V, the output code will stay fixed at all zeros.
+If the difference between the A{IN}^{+} and A{IN}^{-} inputs exceeds 2.5V, the output code will stay fixed at all ones and if this difference goes below 0V, the ouput code will stay fixed at all zeros.